 There are a number of Android emulators all with different output objectives.
-So, it is better to choose an emulation system which meets your goals whether you want to go for testing, gaming or other general-purpose usages.
+So, it is better to choose an emulation system that meets your goals whether you want to go for testing, gaming, or other general-purpose usages.

-Bluestacks and MEmu cloud be the ideal choice for low end-pc.
-You can also use cloud-based Genymotion to run the Android system on PC without causing any load on the system.
+Bluestacks and MEmu cloud be the ideal choice for low-end-pc.
+You can also use cloud-based Genymotion to run the Android system on a PC without causing any load on the system.

 Are Emulators Legal?

 Emulators are totally safe and legal, they are just a system built to run on any 3rd party environment.
 Some of the emulators can steal your data so it is better to choose a popular and reputed emulation system.